awsare/FTC-Alliance-Selector/README.md

 # ftc-alliance-selector

-An FTC tool for finding your best alliance teams.
+A discord bot for finding your best FTC alliance teams.